jsommers/switchyard/documentation/writing_a_program.rst

 .. index:: srpy.py

-Note that a Switchyard program isn't executed *directly* with the Python interpreter.
+A Switchyard program isn't executed *directly* with the Python interpreter.
 You will instead use the Switchyard program ``srpy.py`` to start up the Switchyard framework and tell ``srpy.py`` to load your code.
-Details on how to do this are given in
+Details on how to do this are given in the chapters on running a Switchyard in the "test" environment (:ref:`runtest`) and running Switchyard in a "live" environment (:ref:`runlive`).

 A Switchyard program will typically also import other Switchyard modules such as  modules for parsing and constructing packets, dealing with network addresses, and other functions.
+These modules are introduced below and described in detail in the API reference chapter (:ref:`apiref`).

 Introducing the "network object"
 ================================